JNR KiHa 40 series

 KiHa 48 Umineko in Aomori area, which looked unchanged but had been refurbished with reclining seating.

-So-called Kogota Livery, which was common in Fukushima and Miyagi Prefectures.
+So-called the Kogota Livery, which was common in Fukushima and Miyagi Prefectures.
 Kominato Railway purchased one in 2020.

 KiHa 47s and 48s were common in Niigata area as well.